-The plan required everyone entering the Library to wear a mask covering the nose and mouth, substantiate no COVID-19 symptoms such as a fever, maintain social distancing of at least six feet and practice hand cleanliness.
-Entry was by appointment only.
+The plan required everyone entering the Library to wear a mask covering the nose and mouth, substantiate no COVID-1 symptoms such as a fever, maintain social distancing of at least six feet and practice hand cleanliness.
 Upon entering the Library, visitors employed a hands-free temperature station to verify healthy temperatures.
 To encourage compliance, furniture was removed from public spaces, media stacks reorientated, and signage displayed to promote social distancing.